Gutenberg in Drupal – Popular Module for Editors

 Do you create websites in Drupal or manage their content?
-In this article, we'll show you why you should choose a tool recognised by editors – the Gutenberg module!
-It will make your work even easier, even if you are a less experienced user.
+In this article, we'll show you why you should choose a tool recognized by editors – the Gutenberg module!
+It will make your work much easier, even if you are a less experienced user.

 Working on the design of a website in Drupal is getting easier and easier.
 Each new release brings improvements and simplifications in this regard.

 Most editors use CKeditor on daily basis.
 The tool is the default content editor which has been added to the software core in Drupal 7.
 While this is a great solution that will work successfully in most cases, you can go the extra mile!

 In this article, we'll try to introduce you to one of our clients' favorite modules, namely Gutenberg, which boils the design and management of page content down to clicks and cursor drags.